Second Self (EP): Promotion

-To promote the EP, four songs have been released as singles: "Heaven II" was released as the extended play lead single on November 8, 2024. it marked Michaels' first release as an independent artist.
-"Scissors", a collaboration with singer Maren Morris served as the EP second single. it was released alongside its music video on January 10, 2025.
-"GFY" was released on March 7 as the third single, alongside it music video.
+To promote the EP, four songs have been released as singles: "Heaven II" was released as the extended play lead single on November 8, 2024. it marked Michaels's first release as an independent artist.
+"Scissors", a collaboration with singer Maren Morris served as the EP second single.
+It was released alongside its music video on January 10, 2025.
+"GFY" was released on March 7 as the third single, alongside the music video.
 Michaels performed a medley of GFY and Scissors on The Tonight Show with Jimmy Fallon, alongside Morris.
 "Try Your Luck" was released alongside the entire extended play on May 23, 2025, with its own music video.